 The Home Buyer’s Guide To New Construction In Northern New Hampshire

 The Granite State may be small, but within its borders are 18 miles of Atlantic Ocean coastline, the highest mountain summit in the Northeast, and a population known for its independence.
 New Hampshire residents enjoy outdoor activities such as skiing, hiking, and water sports as well as cultural pursuits.
-No wonder U.S. News & World Report ranks NH second overall in its “Best States” ranking.
-The state also places first in the nation for the category of “Opportunity.”
+No wonder U.S. News & World Report ranks NH forth overall in its “Best States” ranking.
+The state also places third in the nation for the category of “Opportunity,” second for “Natural Environment,” and first in the nation for its low crime rate.

 From the mountain town of Lincoln to the riverside beauty of Groveton and North Woodstock, as well as towns like Littleton that combine both mountain and water views, Northern New Hampshire offers a peaceful and enjoyable small-town lifestyle and a variety of places to build your own home.
 Having operated across the Vermont border for more than a century, Union Bank has been serving communities in Northern New Hampshire since 2006 and we think the “Live Free” state is a great place to call home.